Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 Databricks: The Lakehouse Platform Leader

-After testing Databricks extensively, I’m convinced it represents the future of data platforms.
-The lakehouse architecture eliminates the need to maintain separate data lakes and warehouses — everything runs on Delta Lake with ACID transactions and time travel capabilities.
+Databricks is the leading lakehouse data platform, unifying data engineering, SQL analytics, and machine learning on one Delta Lake foundation.
+The lakehouse architecture removes the need to maintain separate data lakes and warehouses - everything runs on Delta Lake with ACID transactions and time-travel capabilities.

 Rating: 4.5/5